 Videos of Hawaii’s Plantation Era

 Welcome to our collection of videos of Hawaii’s plantation era.
-The story begins with Alice Kamokila Campbell, a turn-of-the-century voice for the Hawaiians, came to regard the importation of Asian plantation labor to be the single greatest catastrophe that ever befell the kingdom.
-For better or for worse, she correctly anticipated that Asians would soon come to dominate the political landscape in Hawaii in a way that would marginalize the Hawaiians to a far greater extent than had been the case with the haole.
+Alice Kamokila Campbell, a turn-of-the-century voice for the Hawaiians, had come to regard the importation of Asian plantation labor as the single greatest catastrophe that ever befell the kingdom.
+She correctly anticipated that Asians would soon dominate the political landscape in Hawai’i in a way that would marginalize the Hawaiians to a far greater extent than had been the case with the haole.
 She may have sensed the political determination that comes with being a resented minority, as Asian immigrants were for several generations, until John Burns came along and built a Democratic machine on the strength of the polyglot “little guy”… a machine that would endure for 70 years.
-It’s not so much race that defines politics in Hawaii; the political Great Divide has formed along the lines of local versus non-local—a movement with which, oddly, the Hawaiian sovereignty movement finds little common cause.
+It’s not so much race that defines politics in Hawai’i; the political Great Divide has formed along the lines of local versus non-local—a movement with which, oddly, the Hawaiian sovereignty movement finds little common cause.
 As a result, the Hawaiian finds himself as much of a political outsider these days as the haole.

 He lani iluna, he honua ilalo, onioni ia kulana a paa. – Heaven above, earth below, and his own position firmly fixed.
 (A way of applauding a thrifty man.)